coffinsoulz/coffinsoulz/README.md

 I like giving flowers to everyone.

-c+h are allowed if stated. // whisper to int. // usually offtab
+c+h are allowed if stated. // whisper to int. // usually offtab or afk.

 DNI if u feel uncomfy with any fandoms im in.